Reselim/Flipper/docs/index.md

 ???+ warning "You can close me (after reading!)"
     They can also be collapsible and forced open, too.

-!!! quote "This docs page was made by @ShaneButt, @jakebball11, and @zaiisao."
+!!! quote "This docs page was made by @ShaneButt, @reselim, @jakebball11, and @zaiisao."
     We saw a need and decided to take the time to properly document this module.

 !!! example "[You can link to URLs and other pages]()"
     It's really simple to link to other pages in call-outs.
 Just wrap your text with `[` and `]({link})` where `{link}` is the URL or page to link to.

 !!! bug "Making new admonitions"
-    You can make new styled admonitions by cloning the template file in `stylesheets/admonitions` and modifying the css of the exposed properties.
-Icons can be retrieved from the material-mkdocs github page, under `docs/.icons/` and then grabbing the SVG code of the icon you want.
+    You can make newly styled admonitions by cloning the template file in `stylesheets/admonitions` and modifying the CSS of the exposed properties.
+Icons can be retrieved from the material-mkdocs GitHub page, under `docs/.icons/` and then grabbing the SVG code of the icon you want.
 Then you replace the `<svg>...` code in the new `.css` file.

 ---